 A directed investigation of a specific set of issues in contemporary art and culture.
 The focus, which changes from year to year, introduces students to critical and theoretical models central to contemporary cultural analysis.
 Invited artists, art historians, and critics participate through individual lectures, seminars, or directed collaborations with students.
 Required for MA students.

 Supervision of research and writing of the master’s thesis.
-To be taken twice in consecutive semesters (8 credits total).
+ARH 5990 and 5991 must be taken in consecutive semesters.

 Writing Art Criticism

 ARH 5000 / 4 credits / Alternate years